juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 # Histogram Equalization
-A usefull technique to highlight the details on the image is to apply histogram equalization:
+A usefull technique for highlighting the details on the image is to apply histogram equalization:

 ```python
 def histogram_equalization(img):